akshayt80/bit_coin_miner/project1/README.md

 Ratio of CPU time to Real time in this case is = (user + sys) / real =

-- From our distributed bitcoin miner system, we were able to mine a bitcoin with leading zero's counting to 7. i.e. for k = 7 we were able to mine a bitcoin.
+- From our distributed bitcoin miner system, we were able to mine a bitcoin with leading zero's counting to 8. i.e. for k = 8 we were able to mine a bitcoin.
-22163183;sNNl2957gQUuzNOhvjVylgb        00000008547d730ea4cc1d7166acf2111dbb43d8ac45fca2e61a5307470ea672
+22163183;MCxXPvQ92DzY7wqmkeoYbt+    000000006b36ab337a0bb44ce96437a032bad2865efe0ccf41a2970dcb2bf665

-- We were able to run our code with 4 machines each having four cores and getting the CPU utilization of atleast 350%.
+- We were able to run our code on 10 machines(1 Server and 9 workers) with each having eight cores and getting the CPU utilization of atleast 725%.

 # Installation